Unicorn University: Follow-up Master Study Programmes

 Classes take place at three campuses – at Parukářka, in Holešovice and Vysočany.
 Students can use online apps for each course, developed internally to achieve higher interactivity, availability and overall study attractiveness.

 Focus of Study

 The study at Unicorn University focuses on IT, economics, business management and data analysis.
 Unicorn University is the only private university in the Czech Republic with technical specialization.
 The university currently hosts students from 16 countries and foreign students make roughly a quarter of the total number of students.

 Some graduates find a job in the Unicorn a.s group.
 The structure of graduates focusing on IT and graduates focusing on economics was balanced in 2019.
 The Ministry of Labour and Social Affairs did not register any Unicorn University graduate as unemployed in the same year.

+Teaching takes place in modern classrooms at KCD4, Prague 9, Vysočany.

 Science and Research

 Unicorn University has been engaged in applied research for a long time.
 The school cooperates with many corporations.
 Solving research infrastructure for CERN experiments represents a most important project.
 In the Czech Republic, the project is run in cooperation with the Czech Technical University in Prague, Charles University and the Czech Academy of Sciences.
 The research programme constitutes a long-term project of research cooperation planned to be finalized in 2025.
 Unicorn University represents a sole contractual developer and supplier of the ATLAS Product Database.
 Both academic employees and students take part and students have an opportunity to process their qualification thesis within the project.

 Research papers of Unicorn University academic employees have been published for example in International Small Business Journal-Researching Entrepreneurship, Marketing Science or Journal of Atmospheric and Solar-Terrestrial Physics.
 Monographs have been published e.g. by the Springer Nature publishing house.

 Unicorn Research Centre was established in 2017 at Unicorn University, focusing on research.

 The school has a library with items available for the whole Unicorn a.s. group and with remote access to research databases.